-Establishing an Endowed Scholarship
+Establishing a Student Scholarship

-An endowed scholarship provides financial assistance once it reaches $50,000.
+A student scholarship provides financial assistance once it reaches $50,000.

-You may wish to identify certain award preferences for your endowed scholarship fund such as a particular school, academic discipline or department.
+You may wish to identify certain award preferences for your scholarship fund such as a particular school, academic discipline or department.
 You also may choose to include other selection criteria, such as merit- or need-based consideration.
 (Based on federal guidelines, gender, age and ethnicity cannot be used as criteria or preference for awarding scholarships.)

-Funding Your Endowed Scholarship
+Funding Your Student Scholarship

-- Matching gift programs are a great way to increase your giving to endowed scholarships.
+- Matching gift programs are a great way to increase your giving to scholarships.
 Many companies offer matching gift programs< to encourage their employees to make charitable contributions.

-To learn more, please contact Bill Dube, director of Baylor's Endowed Scholarship Program, at 1-800-229-5678, option 4.
+To learn more, please contact Bill Dube, director of Baylor's Student Scholarship Program, at 1-800-229-5678, option 4.